wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 But that is easier said than done.
 The power and flexibility of Kubernetes means there is a lot to learn about Kubernetes.

-So, alas, some managers fall back to "protecting" Kubernetes in production by allowing only a small number of Operations specialists (separated from developers) to handle Kubernetes.
+So, alas, some managers fall back to "protecting" Kubernetes in production by enabling only a small number of Operations specialists (separated from developers) to handle Kubernetes.

 When specialists are the only ones capable of doing some part of the work, they often become a <strong>bottleneck to fast progress</strong>.
 Moreover, specialists have a dis-incentive to educate others deeply.
 The shortage of Kubernetes skills has resulted in higher salaries for Kubernetes jobs.

 "Self-service" portals and custom utilities save developer's time for common activities.
 But portals can become "anti-patterns" because they can also <strong>limit innovation</strong> and block individual developers from <strong>learning</strong> to work quickly and troubleshoot independently.

-## This article
+## This article (automation)

 Because of the above issues, I am creating <a href="#shell-scripts-in-ssh">scripts</a> that can, with one command, stand up a Kubernetes cluster in AWS (after you establish credentials).
 But that's just the first step.